HIVE: Evaluating the Human Interpretability of Visual Explanations

 We are the first to conduct human studies of ProtoPNet and ProtoTree which produce some of the most complex visual explanations.
 As such, we take a closer look at their results to better understand how human users perceive them.

 \smallsec{A gap exists between similarity ratings of ProtoPNet \& ProtoTree and those of humans} We quantify prior work's~\cite{hoffmann2021looks,nauta2021prototree} anecdotal observation that there exists a gap between model and human similarity judgment.
 For ProtoTree, the Pearson correlation coefficient between the participants' similarity ratings and the model similarity scores is 0.06, suggesting little to no relationship.
 For ProtoPNet, whose similarity scores are not normalized across images, we compute the Spearman's rank correlation coefficient ($\rho=-0.25, p=0.49$ for \textit{distinction} and $\rho=-0.52$, $p=0.12$ for \textit{agreement}).
 There is no significant negative correlation between the two, indicating a gap in similarity judgment that may hurt the models' interpretability.
 See supp. mat. for more discussion.

-\smallsec{Participants perform relatively poorly on ProtoTree, but they understand how a decision tree works} While the previously described ProtoTree agreement study does not take into account the model's inherent tree structure, we run another version of the agreement study where, instead of asking participants to rate each prototype's similarity, we ask them to select the first step they disagree with in the model's explanation.
-Performance on this task (52.8 $\pm$ 19.9) is similar to that of the original study (53.6 $\pm$ 15.2); in both cases, we cannot conclude that participants outperform 50\% random chance ($p = 0.33$, $p = 0.10$).
+\smallsec{Participants perform relatively poorly on ProtoTree, but they understand how a decision tree works} Since the previously described ProtoTree \textit{agreement} study does not take into account the model's inherent tree structure, we run another version of the study where, instead of asking participants to rate each prototype's similarity, we ask them to select the first step they disagree with in the model's explanation.
+The result of this study ($52.8\% \pm 19.9\%$) is similar to that of the original study ($53.6\% \pm 15.2\%$); in both cases, we cannot conclude that participants outperform 50\% random chance ($p = 0.33$, $p = 0.10$).
 To ensure participants understand how decision trees work, we provided a simple decision tree example and subsequent questions asking participants if the decision tree example makes a correct or incorrect prediction.
-Participants achieved 86.5\% performance on this task, implying that the low agreement accuracy is not due to a lack of comprehension of decision trees.
+Participants achieved $86.5\%$ performance on this task, implying that the low task accuracy for ProtoTree is not due to a lack of comprehension of decision trees.
 See supp. mat. for details.

-\smallsec{Participants are consistent in their similarity ratings and decisions} When examining ProtoPNet and ProtoTree explanations, on average, participants assign higher similarity ratings to prototypes of the species they select to be correct (2.9 out of 4 for both ProtoPNet agreement and distinction tasks, 2.4 for ProtoTree agreement) and lower similarity ratings to prototypes of the species they select to be incorrect (2.0 and 2.1 for ProtoPNet agreement and distinction, 2.0 for ProtoTree agreement).
-The similarity ratings between the two groups are statistically significantly different in all studies.
-This suggests that participants understand how the model reasons (i.e., they predict the bird species whose prototypes appear most similar to the given photo).

-\smallsec{A gap exists between similarity ratings of ProtoPNet \& ProtoTree and those of users} Prior work~\cite{hoffmann2021looks,nauta2021prototree} has pointed out that prototype-based models' notion of similarity may not align with that of users.
-We empirically confirm this observation.
-For ProtoTree, we calculate the correlation between the participants' prototype similarity ratings and the model similarity scores.
-The Pearson correlation coefficient is 0.06, suggesting little to no relationship between the model and participants' notion of similarity.